Evaluating Collective Behaviour of Hundreds of LLM Agents: Strategy Generation

-The prompt for a model to produce a strategy description is produced by concatenating the Game prompt and the Task prompt.
-Here, we provide the Game prompt for the PGG only.
+The prompt for a model to produce a strategy description is produced by concatenating the game description and the task prompt.
+Here, we provide the description for the Public Goods Game, the other games are similar.
 For full details and all game prompts see our repository \url{https://github.com/willis-richard/emergent_llm}.